International organization: Expansion and growth

 When defined as "organizations with at least three state parties, a permanent headquarters or secretariat, as well as regular meetings and budgets", the number of IGOs in the world increased from about 60 in 1940 to about 350 in 1980, after which it has remained roughly constant.

 Types and purpose

 Intergovernmental organizations differ in function, membership, and membership criteria.
-They have various goals and scopes, often outlined in the treaty or charter.
+They have various goals and scopes, sometimes outlined in their treaty or charter.
 Some IGOs developed to fulfill a need for a neutral forum for debate or negotiation to resolve disputes.
 Others developed to carry out mutual interests with unified aims to preserve peace through conflict resolution and better international relations, promote international cooperation on matters such as environmental protection, to promote human rights, to promote social development (education, health care), to render humanitarian aid, and to economic development.
 Some are more general in scope (the United Nations) while others may have subject-specific missions (such as INTERPOL or the International Telecommunication Union and other standards organizations).

-Common types include:
+Common types of intergovernmental organizations include: